dennisvang/pcv/README.md

     pipenv install pcv

-An alternative would be local installation using pipenv:
+An alternative would be local installation using e.g. pipenv:

-either install into site packages using
+Either install into site packages using

 	pipenv install <path to pcv-x.y.z.tar.gz>